top of page

 While temperature quilts generally record the current year, you could also use a website like wunderground.com to gather historical data to make a quilt as a gift using a special birth year or anniversary.

 One of the shortcomings of the Koru Geese Block pattern is that it doesn't provide any information on choosing fabrics or using a temperature scale.
 Part of the reason I didn't include this information is that the pattern isn't only for temperature quilts.
-You can use the pattern by incorporating it into pillows, tote bags, pouches or use it to explore colours and patterns in other ways, for example, a rainbow quilt, or other quilts.
+You can use the pattern by incorporating it into pillows, tote bags, and pouches or use it to explore colours and patterns in other ways, for example, a rainbow quilt, or other quilts.
 There are some ideas at the end of this post.

 I thought it would be helpful to give you all the details of my temperature quilt to help guide you in making some decisions with your own temperature quilt, along with ideas from other designers.